explorer2x/Markdown_repo/Sprint Log.md

     * [01/25/2024 - DONE] dev JS code to extract wall info into JSON string and insert in webpage with new element
     * [01/25/2024 - DONE] dev PAD worflow to convert JSON to csv file and save to given folder
     * [01/26/2024] dev PAD python code to convert JSON to csv file and save to given folder
-    * [01/26/2024] dev PAD worflow to extract JS code from outside source and insert into PAD variable
+    * [01/26/2024 - DONE] dev PAD worflow to extract JS code from outside source and insert into PAD variable

 - GA website printing
     * [01/19/2024 - DONE] python function assessment on getting urls and print to PDF